zingale/phy504/_sources/monte-carlo.rst.txt

 * In C++ ``<random>``, the generator and distribution are separate concepts.
-Here we pick the Mersenne Twister ``std::mt19937`` generator and use it with the uniform distrbution ``std::uniform_real_distribution``.
+Here we pick the Mersenne Twister ``std::mt19937`` generator and use it with the uniform distribution ``std::uniform_real_distribution``.

 * To initialize the generator, we use ``std::random_device`` -- this is a true